-4 ways Network Marketers can Repurpose Video Content
+4 Ways you can Repurpose Video Content

 What we know to be true is that video content is the highest converting content on social media.
 There are so many advantages to video;

 → Search engines love video — meaning, those prospects you haven’t met yet who are searching on google for the top 10 tips for anti-aging, are looking for you.
-And, search engines like Google or Yahoo, will favor video content over everything else.
+And, search engines like Google or Yahoo will favor video content over everything else.

 So, how can you increase the lifespan?
 What else can you do with the content?

-Instead, of just the one video.
+Instead of just the one video.

-We always encourage people to choose one platform to work their network marketing business and once doing it efficiently and effectively, consider adding another.
+What I love about this is I always encourage people to choose one platform to work their network marketing business, and once they do it efficiently and effectively, consider adding another.
 Why?
-Because what can happen is people are spending far too much time throwing things around hoping they will stick without nurturing and mastering one platform.
+Because what can happen is people are spending far too much time throwing things around, hoping they will stick without nurturing and mastering one platform.

-4 ways Network Marketers can Repurpose Video Content
+Four ways Network Marketers can Repurpose Video Content

 If you are not using Live video yet and solely recording and uploading, ensure that you are uploading it organically to each platform.
-Avoid sharing from YouTube for example (if you are sharing there).
+Avoid sharing from YouTube, for example (if you are sharing there).

 #1 Repurpose Video Content to a Text Post

-This post doesn’t need to be more than 200-300 words because it’s solely a summary of your video not the content in its entirety.
-You can open up the post with something along the lines of ‘thanks so much for the feedback on my video the other day, here are the top 5 tips for those of you who missed it!’.
+This post doesn’t need to be more than 200-300 words because it’s solely a summary of your video, not the content in its entirety.
+You can open up the post with something like, ‘thanks so much for the feedback on my video the other day.
+Here are the top 5 tips for those who missed it!’.
 Then, use the notes you already have!
-Accompany the post with an image – ideally one you created (we like Canva best or Easel best) and Boom!
+Finally, accompany the post with an image – ideally one you created (I like Canva for this).

 Content repurposed in no time.